I ruined Easter. There – I said it.

 You may have seen the hundreds of happy homemakers out there blogging about these in recent years.
 Successfully.
 You take a marshmallow, dip that sucker in butter, roll it in cinnamon and sugar, and then wrap it up in a crescent roll.
 Bada bing – bada boom, ten minutes later you open the crescent rolls to see that *gasp* the marshmallow has disappeared and the roll tomb is empty!

 It looked fool-proof.
 So I decided I was going to be a good mom this year and get all analogous and projecty for a holiday.
 Because I never do that.
 We don’t have any unique Easter traditions.
 I am so not the kind of mom that plans elaborate Easter activities for the kids.

-I gathered the Wild Things into the kitchen Sunday morning and spouted encouraging crescent roll wisdom.
+So I gathered the Wild Things into the kitchen Sunday morning and spouted encouraging crescent roll wisdom.
 I artfully showed them how to roll their marshmallow in butter, and pinch all the seams of their Kroger brand crescent rolls like a refined pastry chef.

 And then we waited for the resurrection magic to happen.